-About Crabmeat: The best crabcakes are made with hand-picked, lump backfin crab meat from steamed live Chesapeake Bay blue crabs.
+About Crabmeat: The best crabcakes are made with hand-picked, lump backfin crab meat from steamed Chesapeake Bay blue crabs.
 Unfortunately, that's impossible to find in most places in the U.S., and even in Maryland, it's only available seasonally.
 I use refrigerated lump crabmeat from Costco, which works fine.
 Never use canned crabmeat.
-The refrigerated crab claw meat sold at Trader Joes does not make good crabcakes.About Breading: Most supermarket and restaurant crabcakes are lousy, even the ones you get in very expensive restaurants, mainly because they put too much breading in them.
+Claw meat does not make good crabcakes.About Breading: Most commercial crabcakes are lousy, even the ones at very expensive restaurants, mainly because they put too much breading in them.
 Bread crumbs are a lot cheaper than crabmeat.
-Bread crumbs act as a binder, keeping the crabcake together.
-My recipe uses a minimum amount of bread crumbs, so you have to be careful handling these crabcakes to prevent them from falling apart.
+Bread crumbs act as a binder, keeping a crabcake together.
+My recipe uses a minimum amount of bread crumbs, so you have to be careful handling these crabcakes to prevent them from falling apart. - Mark Tarses

 Ingredients: